Weak convergence of particle swarm optimization: Conclusion

 Our main theoretical contribution revolves around the three CLTs and the confidence regions derived from sampling either a particle's path or the whole swarm.
-Practically the confidence set $\Lambda_{1-\alpha}$ localizes, say $g$, with a high probability.
-High probability means larger than $1-\alpha$.
+Practically the confidence set $\Lambda_{1-\alpha}$ localizes, say $g$, with probability $1- \alpha$.
 The simulations carried out in Python language tend to foster the theory.

 This work was initiated in order to solve a practical issue in connection with oil industry and petrophysics.
 Yet in the previous section we confined ourselves to simulated data for several reasons.
 It appears that our method should be applied on real-data for a clear validation.